j5t3313/telemetryAnimation/README.md

 # F1 Qualifying Telemetry Simulator

-A silly little script that creates real-time animated visualizations comparing telemetry data from the top 3 drivers in Q3.
+A silly little script that creates animated visualizations comparing telemetry data from the top 3 drivers in Q3.
 Provides sector-by-sector dominance analysis with dynamic track visualization and telemetry plots.

 ## Features